bdslab-upv/trustworthy-ai/README.md

 # Trustworthy AI
-A semi-automated pipeline to enable trustworthy AI.
-We intend to address the problem of realizing a trustworthy system using technical methods.
+A reference methodology and semi-automated code pipelines for developing trustworthy AI systems in health.
+This framework aligns with the European Ethics Guidelines for Trustworthy AI and supports compliance with the EU AI Act.

-## TAI Matrix
+## Trustworthy AI Matrix (TAI Matrix)
 The following figure shows the proposed workflow to achieve a trustworthy AI.

+<img src="https://github.com/bdslab-upv/trustworthy-ai/blob/main/data/TAI_Matrix.png">

+*Methods for achieving the trustworthy AI requirements across all lifecycle phases.*

+## How to use the example code pipelines
 The "Diabetes Dataset" and "Heart Disease Dataset" folders contain an example with different datasets of the methodology.
 For each dataset, there is a notebook per requirement so that anyone can consult the practical application of the methodology.

-<img src="https://github.com/bdslab-upv/trustworthy-ai/blob/main/data/TAI_Matrix.png">

-*Methods for achieving the trustworthy AI requirements across all lifecycle phases.*

-## How to use it
 1. Download the whole repository.
 2. Choose one dataset.
 3. Look at the methodology proposed for each requirement in its single notebook `.ipynb`.